Why Russia is seeing a rise in demand for secondhand goods – DW – 02/14/2025

 Growing environmental awareness?

-For her, people's economic problems are dampening their interest in the environment.
-"Recycling can cost more than making a new product, ultimately making something more expensive," Garkusha said, speculating that the rise in demand for secondhand clothes and appliance repairs was down to economics more than a growing awareness of green issues.
+For Garkusha, economic problems are dampening any interest in the environment.
+"Recycling can cost more than making a new product, ultimately making something more expensive," she said, speculating that the rise in demand for secondhand clothes and appliance repairs was down to economics more than a growing awareness of green issues.

 This article was originally written in Russian.